ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 - Check for user permissions.
 Be sure that your user account has sufficient permissions to create and manage VPC resources.
 See the list of [required permissions](https://{DomainName}/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources) for VPC.
 - You need an SSH key to connect to the virtual servers.
 If you don't have an SSH key, see [the instructions](/docs/vpc?topic=vpc-ssh-keys) for creating a key for VPC.

-## Create VPCs, subnets and VSIs
+## Create virtual private clouds, subnets and virtual server instances
 {: #vpc-multi-region-create-infrastructure}
 {: step}

 In this section, you will create your own VPC in region 1 with subnets created in two different zones of region 1 followed by the provisioning of VSIs.

+### Create a VPC
-1. Navigate to [Virtual Private Clouds](https://{DomainName}/vpc-ext/network/vpcs) page and click on **Create**.
+1. Navigate to [Virtual private clouds](https://{DomainName}/vpc-ext/network/vpcs) page and click on **Create**.
-2. Enter **vpc-region1** for the name of your VPC.
+2. Enter **vpc-region1** for the name of your VPC, select a **Resource group** and optionally, add **Tags** to organize your resources.
-3. Select a **Resource group**.
-4. Optionally, add **Tags** to organize your resources.
-5. Uncheck SSH and ping from the **Default security group** and leave **Enable access to classic resources** unchecked.
+3. Uncheck **Allow SSH** and **Allow ping** from the **Default security group** and leave **Enable access to classic resources** unchecked.
 SSH access will later be added to a maintenance security group.
 The maintenance security group is added to an instance to allow SSH access from a bastion server.
 Ping access is not required for this tutorial.
-6. Leave **Create a default prefix for each zone** checked.
+4. Leave **Create a default prefix for each zone** checked.
-7. Under **Subnets** change the name of the Zone 1 subnet.
+5. Under **Subnets** change the name of the Zone 1 subnet.
 Click the pencil icon:
    * Enter **vpc-region1-zone1-subnet** as your subnet's unique name.
    * Select the same **Resource group** as the VPC resource group.
    * Leave the defaults in the other values.
    * Click **Save**
-8. Under **Subnets** change the name of the Zone 2 subnet.
+6. Under **Subnets** change the name of the Zone 2 subnet.
 Click the pencil icon:
    * Enter **vpc-region1-zone2-subnet** as your subnet's unique name.
    * Select the same **Resource group** as the VPC resource group.
    * Leave the defaults in the other values.
    * Click **Save**
-9. Under **Subnets** delete the subnet in Zone 3.
+7. Under **Subnets** delete the subnet in Zone 3.
 Click the minus icon.
-10. Click **Create virtual private cloud** to provision the instance.
+8. Click **Create virtual private cloud** to provision the instance.

 ### Create a security group to allow inbound traffic to your application
 {: #vpc-multi-region-4}

-To allow traffic to the application you will deploy on virtual server instances, you need to enable inbound rules for HTTP (80) and HTTPS (443) ports.
-In later steps, when creating virtual server instances, you will add these instances to the security group defining those rules.
+Enable inbound rules for HTTP (80) and HTTPS (443) ports to the application by defining rules in a security group.
+In later steps, you will add VSIs to the security group.

 1. Navigate to **Security groups**.
 2. Create a new security group called **vpc-region1-sg** in **vpc-region1** with a selected **Resource group** and with the below inbound rules: